yrutschle/sslh/doc/INSTALL.md

   You will need `systemd` headers to compile (`systemd-devel` in Fedora).

 * `USELIBBSD` compiles support for updating the process name (as shown by `ps`).

+* `USELIBCAP` compiles support for libcap, which allows to inherit capabilities to daughter-processes, which run as restricted users.
+You need this, when you wish to make sure, that the --user= parameter can be used, without setting capabilities etc. to your binaries, to make this work.

 Now you can do either a plain `make` to create the binaries, or you can do an `make install` to create the binaries and install them.